augmento-ai/quant-reseach/README.md

 ### Quickstart

-The quickstart examples are the quickest way to get started.
+The quickstart examples are the quickest way to download some data, plot the data, and run a simple strategy.

 Cache two years of Augmento data from the Augmento ReST API to a local folder: